LinuxLab-ESGI/Secure-GRUB-2/README.md

 > Here are some options that we can give :
 >
 > - root=device : specifies the disk where we want to mount the root file system (Exemple : /dev/sdaX, LABEL, UUID
-> - init=binary : specifies the initial program exceuted by the kernel (Normally /sbin/init)
+> - init=binary : specifies the initial program executed by the kernel (Normally /sbin/init)
 > - single : allow to start in single user (root) with minimum services
-> - ro : the file stystem will be mounted in read-only and do a file system consistency check (fsck)
+> - ro : the file system will be mounted in read-only and do a file system consistency check (fsck)
 > - rw : the file stystem will be mounted in read and write and doesn't do a fsck.
-> - quiet : dont' user verbose mode.
+> - quiet : dont' use verbose mode.

 Now we simply press "**F10**" to boot with the option we've added.

 Since the init process is executed with root privileges ...
 Tada :boom: we have access to the machine with the user root !
-You could do anaything you want at this stage :
+You could do anything you want at this stage :

 ![Root access Image](/img/Root.png "With great power comes great responsibility")